-Heightened levels of public concern about the management of risks in the late 1990s
+In the late 1990s: Heightened levels of public concern about the management of risks

-Move to EPFL: On the pulse of world class scientific research and technology
+2012: IRGC is hosted by EPFL.
+On the pulse of world class scientific research and technology

-Our relevance today: Governing emerging and neglected risks in an interconnected world
+2023: Governing emerging and neglected risks in an interconnected world

 Recent events confirm that the issue of risk governance remains of the utmost importance.
 Losses, both in human lives and economic value, continue to increase in the face of disaster risk, outbreak of new viruses, or as consequences of the fragility of critical infrastructures.
 Global risks also derive from concerns about developing sustainable sources of energy and from the impacts of climate change.
 All such risks have rippling effects and secondary impacts that far exceed the capacity of individual governments to manage them.
 This reinforces the need for an organisation such as IRGC to develop governance strategies with global validity.